David-Reset/Concrete-Structures-Constructability-Framework/README.md

 When submitting an entry, ask: *what design decision caused this issue?* That points you to the right dimension.

+Issues often touch more than one area even though each entry lives in a single dimension.
+Rather than duplicating an entry across dimensions, the framework links related entries together — so a designer reading one is pointed to the others worth considering, without the same issue being maintained in several places.
+See [Related entries](#related-entries-cross-references) below.

 ### Suggesting a new entry

 If you have a constructability issue, design scenario, or practical insight that could benefit the framework, you can submit it via the <a href="https://forms.gle/5ppQRvJuzWaUkdg89" target="_blank">new entry suggestion form</a>.